Digital Nomad Life in David, Panama

 What residency documents or visas did I need if I will be in David for a while?

 "If you are planning to stay in David for an extended period, you will need a valid passport with at least six months of validity remaining.
 If you are a tourist, you can stay in Panama for up to 180 days without a visa.
 However, if you plan to stay longer, you will need to apply for a residency visa.
 There are several types of residency visas available, including the Pensionado (retiree) visa, the Friendly Nations visa, and the Professional Residence Permit, among others.
 The requirements for each visa vary, but generally, you will need to provide proof of financial solvency, a clean criminal record, and a health certificate.
 It's recommended to consult with a local immigration lawyer to understand which visa is most suitable for your situation.
-Please note that visa regulations can change, so it's important to check the latest information from the Panamanian embassy or consulate in your home country," said one expat who made the move to David.
+Please note that visa regulations can change, so it's important to check the latest information from the Panamanian embassy or consulate in your home country," said one person in David.

 What cultural blunders should I try to avoid making in David?